KayTrust/proof-types/EthereumAttestationRegistryIntermediateStatus2021.md

 ## Performance Considerations

 With this proof type, an Ethereum transaction must be executed for each new attestation.
 This specification should be improved in the future to allow more scalable approaches.

+# Status type

+Verifiable Credentials equipped with a `EthereumAttestationRegistryIntermediateStatus2021` proof use an implicit Status type with the same name.
+This section describes that Status type.

+## Status Verification Method

+Since the proof in an `EthereumAttestationRegistryIntermediateStatus2021` Verifiable Credential can be changed dynamically on an Ethereum ledger, the status of a credential is always "Valid" as long as the proof can be verified.
+If the issuer (or authorized party) wishes to revoke a VC, they will simply revoke the proof itself in the smart contract.

+## Status/proof Revocation Method

+For an issued credential to be revoked by the issuer (or any other authorized party) before its expiration date, the following steps must be taken.

+1. **Step 1: Calculate Revocation Hash**
+2. **Step 2: Send the Ethereum transaction**
+   - Use the contract address and network listed in the `proof` object.
+   - Same recommendations as for proof generation, this time using the Revocation Hash.